 4.4.
 Change in Registrar Sponsoring Domain Name.
 Registrar may assume sponsorship of a Registered Name Holder's existing domain name registration from another registrar by following the Transfer Policy. (a) For each transfer of the sponsorship of a domain-name registration under the Transfer Policy, Registrar agrees to pay Registry Operator the renewal registration fee associated with a one-year extension, as set in Exhibit A. The losing registrar's Registration Fees will not be refunded as a result of any such transfer. (b) For a transfer approved by ICANN under Part B of the Transfer Policy, Registrar agrees to pay Registry Operator US $0 (for transfers of 50,000 names or fewer) or US $50,000 (for transfers of more than 50,000 names).
 Fees under this Section shall be due immediately upon receipt of Registry's invoice pursuant to the Credit Facility or Payment Security.

 4.5.
 Charges for ICANN Fees.
 Registrar agrees to pay to Registry, within thirty (30) days of the date when due, any variable registry-level fees paid by Registry to ICANN, which fees may be secured by the Payment Security, if applicable.
 The fee will consist of two components; each component will be calculated by ICANN for each registrar: (a) The transactional component of the Variable Registry-Level Fee shall be specified by ICANN in accordance with the budget adopted by the ICANN Board of Directors for each fiscal year but shall not exceed the amount set forth in the Registry Agreement. (b) The per-registrar component of the Variable Registry-Level Fee shall be specified by ICANN in accordance with the budget adopted by the ICANN Board of Directors for each fiscal year, but the sum of the per registrar fees calculated for all registrars shall not exceed the total Per-Registrar Variable funding established pursuant to the approved ICANN Budget.

+4.6.
+Domain-Name Renewal Fee.
+Registrar agrees to pay in U.S. currency; the non-refundable amount set forth in the table below, per annual increment of a domain name registration renewal, or such other amount as may be established in accordance with Section 4 above.
+At the conclusion of the registration period, failure by or on behalf of the Registrant to pay a renewal fee within the time specified in a second notice or reminder shall, in the absence of extenuating circumstances, result in cancellation of the registration.
+Registrar shall accept and process payments for the renewal of a domain name by a URS Complainant in cases where the URS Complainant prevailed.
+Registrar shall not renew a domain name to a URS Complainant who prevailed for longer than one year, if allowed under the Registry TLD maximum validity period.

 CONFIDENTIALITY AND INTELLECTUAL PROPERTY